Guide to Outpatient & Ambulatory Services

 No Show Rule (Cancer patients who default from treatment)

-If patient is not on active treatment, misses an appointment with the oncologist (Medical or Radiation) and do not return for 1 year or more, free medical facilities granted by the Hospital will be withdrawn.
+If patient is not on active treatment, misses an appointment with the oncologist and do not return for 6 months or more, free medical facilities granted by the Hospital will be withdrawn.
 In such a case, if they wish to retain eligibility for financial support, they are again seen in one of the Walk-in Clinics (WIC) and re-assessed according to the current acceptance guidelines of Walk-in Clinic.